 A Simple Guide to Distribution Automation

-In a previous edition of NOJA Power News, we covered how most networks can achieve an 80% reduction of overhead feeder outages.
+In a previous Technical Article, we covered how most networks can achieve an 80% reduction of overhead feeder outages.
 We shared a framework for the journey from zero power system automation to a comprehensive smart grid.
 This evolutionary model is based on field experience in reliability projects in 95 countries.

 Once you have achieved the operational deployment of feeder reclosing, delivering this 80% reduction of outages, we can begin to look at automation techniques to capture the remaining 20% on offer.